Icon Painting Workshop for Beginners

 • Day 4.

-Drawing and Painting the final image of Christ on paper.
+Drawing and Painting the final image of Theotokos on a primed painting panel.
 Learning how to make color transitions, glazing, highlighting.
 Basic methods of face painting.

 • Day 5.

-Drawing and Painting the final image of Christ on paper.
+Drawing and Painting the final image of of Theotokos on a primed painting panel

 OUR TEAM